Find Exceptional Orthopedic Care for Arthritis & Rheumatoid Arthritis in Arizona

 Rheumatoid arthritis (RA) is a chronic autoimmune disease that affects the lining of your joints and causes them to become inflamed and painful (mainly in the hands, wrists, feet, and ankles).
 RA tends to run in families and occurs more often in women than men.

 Whether you’ve had arthritis for many years or you’re just beginning to experience symptoms of rheumatoid arthritis in Arizona, Dignity Health in Arizona provides comprehensive care and arthritis treatment.
-Our teams of orthopedic team specializes in helping patients get back to their normal daily activities — take our online JointAware Risk Assessment and Find a Doctor online today.
+Our teams of orthopedic team specializes in helping patients get back to their normal daily activities.

 Early on in the disease, the symptoms of arthritis and rheumatoid arthritis develop slowly and are often vague.
 Your joints may feel stiff in the morning.
 Other early symptoms are fatigue, weakness, loss of appetite, and general muscle achiness.